 Nature puts on the best shows

-Taking the opportunity to witness one of Mother Nature’s spectacular shows gives many of us a reason to start packing our battered and well travelled suitcase, Mount Etna on Sicily, Yellowstone National Park, Wyoming, United States, and whole patches of Iceland.
-There are also many more which are a little more subtle but no less impressive, Autumnal colour in New England, United States, the migration of wildebeest in the Masai-Mara, or the flooding of the Okavango Delta in Botswana.
+Taking the opportunity to witness one of Mother Nature’s spectacular shows gives many of us a reason to start packing our battered and well-travelled suitcase, Mount Etna on Sicily, Yellowstone National Park, Wyoming, United States, and whole patches of Iceland.
+There are also many more which are a little more subtle but no less impressive, Autumnal colour in New England, United States, migrating wildebeest in the Masai-Mara, or the flooding of the Okavango Delta in Botswana.

 These are all excellent reasons to choose to travel, to spend time looking through guidebooks and travel magazines constantly researching the next big trip.
-Saving hard to enable travel to the most exotic and far flung destinations.
-It sometimes seems that the more unusual the destination, the more it may enhance a reputation as savvy world travellers the more prepared they maybe to accept a few inconveniences in order to make the journey.
+Saving hard to enable travel to the most exotic and far-flung destinations.
+It sometimes seems that the more unusual the destination, the more it may enhance a reputation as savvy world travellers the more prepared they maybe to accept a few inconveniences to make the journey.

 So back to the title question, sex or travel, made your mind up yet?
 Let me give you some pros and cons to help you make up your mind; it is usually less messy, but possibly more stressful, expenses; jury is out as some have some high maintenance partners!
 Holidays usually last longer, if they don’t you are in the wrong job, trust me.
 Solo travelling is more enjoyable than solo sex.
 You can show your parents the photographs from your travels, well most of them.
 You can enjoy sex whilst you travel, you can also travel whilst enjoying sex but be careful of the cabin crew!

 Which do I prefer?
 Not going there!
 Travelling is in my blood however, I have a wanderlust and it is definitely the best thing I can do with my clothes on ………….. well I do have them on most of the time!